SamCatherman/bad_joke_generator/readme.md

 #### Startup -
 - `$ cd ..` - return to application directory to run project
 - `$ rake start` - this command will run both the API and the client simultaneously

+#### Manual Startup -
+If you don't have the Herkou CLI installed, the Procfile initializing both the client and the API will not work.
+The application can still be started with the following steps after all dependencies are installed.

+- open two terminal tabs from the root of the project.
+- In the first, run `$ cd application` and `$ rails s -p 3001` to start API
+- In the second run `$ cd application/client` and `npm run start` to start client

 Assuming the setup succeeded, the API will be running on your local port 3001, and the client on port 3000.
 A browser window should open automatically upon startup, but can be manually accessed at `http://localhost:3000`.
 Click the button and get a unique dad joke!